lancilloties/Homepage/README.md

 # Homepage
-The homepage I used for my browser by default.
+The homepage I use for my browser by default.
+It's intended to provide default statistics that I regularly consult.